vemana/vemana.github.io/_posts/2001-01-01-testing-calculator-homomorphism.md

 ---
 layout: post
-title: "Can testing it be objective?
+title: "Can software testing be objective?
 Hello from Homomorphisms."
 date: 2023-10-20 15:00:00
 description: How many tests to write?
 What tests to write?
 Can there be objective answers?
 Surprisingly, the answer is yes for a certain class of programs.
 tags: software-testing